catops/hubot-keys/README.md

 hubot what is my public key - Returns the user's public SSH key.
 ```

-A user's key can be accessed programmatically at `msg.message.user.key`.
+A user's key can be accessed programmatically at `res.message.user.key`.

 ----